 - Industry, climate crisis, and the state: the Green New Deal and related issues

 Contributions from the south and east of Europe, as well as from the rest of the world, are especially welcome.

 We do not just want theoretical and academic articles for the next edition of the Green European Journal.
 Far from that, we are looking for lively texts, interviews, and art that will stimulate thought, debate, and imagination.
 Essays and fiction, maps and comics, all kinds of contributions that pursue this aim to explore the past, present, and future of the green movement are welcome.

 Please send a summary of your proposed article and introduce yourself before submitting a final draft.

 The Green European Journal accepts submissions in English, Dutch, Finnish, French, German, Italian, Polish and Spanish.
 Articles in other languages should be accompanied by an abstract in one of the above languages.
 Before submitting an article, please read our editorial guidelines carefully.
 Submissions may be published in print or online.

-Please send pitches, ideas, and contributions by the November 25th 2019.
+The deadline for pitches, ideas, and contributions was the November 25th 2019.